 In every case, you will review and execute a fee agreement when you decide to retain Gendelman Law Group.
 The fee agreement will explain our billing practices, policies, and procedures.
 Additional information is contained in the fee agreement regarding conflicts of interest, confidentiality, and other matters that are important to our clients.

-We offer flat-fee services in most cases.
+We offer flat-fee services in many cases.
 In a flat-fee arrangement, you will know exactly what you are paying before we begin to work on your case.

 Gendelman Law Group offers hourly fee arrangements in all cases.
 All of our professionals bill in 1/10 hour blocks (6 minutes), rounding up to the nearest 1/10 of an hour.
 Therefore, if you have a 12 minute phone call with an attorney, they will bill for .2 hours.
 If you have a 16 minute phone call with an attorney, you will be billed for .3 hours.
 If you have a retainer balance, hourly fees will draw against that balance each month.